qvdm/PasswordThing/docs/index.md

 # What is this thing?
-PasswordThing (PT) is a physical device for storing passwords.
+PasswordThing (abbreviated as **PT** in the rest of this document) is a physical device for storing passwords.
 When you plug it into a USB port on your computer, it pretends to be a keyboard, and when you press the right button, it 'types' a password (optionally preceded by a username).

 PT's main purpose is to allow you to set a long and complicated startup password on your computer, without having to remember it.
 The secondary purpose is to